ISL 2018-19: Pritam Kotal set to join ATK on a three-year deal | Goal.com

 The right-back is an integral part of the Indian football team and is currently in Abu Dhabi to take part in the upcoming AFC Asian Cup 2019.

-The Uttarpara-based player has also won the I-League during his stint with Mohun Bagan.

-In this season, he has scored and assisted once for Delhi Dynamos.
+He has scored and assisted once for Delhi Dynamos in what has been a disappointing campaign for the team this season.
 The Lions have conceded 21 goals this season and are currently at the ninth position on the league table with seven points from 12 matches.

 For the national team, he played against Jordan where he put in a brilliant shift.
 Kotal is expected to start in India's opener against Thailand on January 6 at the AFC Asian Cup.